 My only complaint about my time at Monadnock is that this was a pretty expensive weekend.
-It cost us $70 for the campsites plus $30 in park entrance fees and we were there for 24 hours.
+It cost us $70 for the campsite plus $30 in park entrance fees and we were there for 24 hours.
 I realize that fees are necessary and demand is high – but still.
 That was pretty steep.

 But aside from that I really enjoyed summiting my first actual east coast mountain!

 - Getting there: located off NH Route 124 in Jaffrey, NH

 - Fees and passes: $5 per adult per day for parking